ginochenhj/JINGSHA-X99-D8/README.md

 How to update Firmware:

-   1) Burn the Firmware with programmer device. (e.g. EZP-2019)
+   1) Burn the Firmware with programmer device. (e.g. EZP-2019, CH341A..)
+[Instruction for CH341A](https://www.miyconst.com/Blog/View/2086/ch341a-minimal-usage-guide-how-to-read-and-write-a-motherboard-bios)
    2) Clear CMOS.
    3) Configure RAM timings & enjoy.